cchang4/platformGame/README.md

 5/16 Catherine: L&R wraps, player jumps (but continues to jump if key is held on to)

+5/17 Catherine: player jumps restricted (but can hold and move player midair :\ )

 Project outline:
 1. Player movement
 2. Changing color of platform when player moves over it